bookwyrm-social/bookwyrm/README.md

     ```
     - Go to the site settings (`/settings/site-settings` on your domain) and configure your instance name, description, code of conduct, and toggle whether registration is open on your instance

-## Book data
-The application is set up to share book and author data between instances, and get book data from arbitrary outside sources.
-Right now, the only connector is to OpenLibrary, but other connectors could be written.

-There are three concepts in the book data model:
-- `Book`, an abstract, high-level concept that could mean either a `Work` or an `Edition`.
-No data is saved as a `Book`, it serves as shared model for `Work` and `Edition`
-- `Work`, the theoretical umbrella concept of a book that encompasses every edition of the book, and
-- `Edition`, a concrete, actually published version of a book

-Whenever a user interacts with a book, they are interacting with a specific edition.
-Every work has a default edition, but the user can select other editions.
-Reviews aggregated for all editions of a work when you view an edition's page.

 ### Backups

 BookWyrm's db service dumps a backup copy of its database to its `/backups` directory daily at midnight UTC.